Q. Who comes on your

 Q. Can I smoke or drink alcohol?

 Ans.
-Smoking outside the retreat centre is fine.
-Re. alcohol, if someone
+Smoking outside the retreat centre is allowed.
+Re. alcohol, if

-has a drinking problem, then we'd ask you not to bring alcohol.
-Otherwise, two or three friends having a glass of
+someone has a drinking problem, then we'd ask you not to bring alcohol.
+Otherwise, two or three friends having a

 Q. Where will I leave my car?